MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 ## Revision History

 ### v1.2
-- Replace new battery management circuitry with TPS3613-based circuit
+- Replace non-donor battery management circuitry with a TPS3613-based circuit for smaller BOM and easier routing

 ### v1.1
+- Moved all parts on the top down to allow for compatibility with DMG-style shells
+- Rotated battery for more space
 - Widen SRAM footprint for easier soldering
+- Renamed some reference designators for consistency between designs
 - Changed silkscreen for clarity

 ### v1.0